Marvin Kaplan: Television

-He played an electronics expert, Ensign Kwasniak, on McHale's Navy episode 104 (season 3 episode 32) "All Ahead, Empty".

-In 1969, he appeared as Stanley on Petticoat Junction in the episode: "The Other Woman".
+In other roles, he portrayed Mr. Milfloss in The Many Loves of Dobie Gillis, an electronics expert, Ensign Kwasniak, on McHale's Navy episode 104 (season 3 episode 32) "All Ahead, Empty", and in 1969, appeared as Stanley on Petticoat Junction in the episode: "The Other Woman".
+He later played Mr. Gordon on Becker alongside Ted Danson.

 In 1987, he reprised his role of Choo-Choo for Top Cat and the Beverly Hills Cats.
 At the same time, he actively returned to voice-over acting, playing roles in shows such as Garfield and Friends, Aaahh!!!
 Real Monsters, Johnny Bravo, and later, The Garfield Show in 2011.
 Kaplan was the commercial spokesperson for the American cologne Eau de Love.
-In addition to his role on Alice, he played Mr. Gordon on Becker alongside Ted Danson.

-On cartoon series, Kaplan also provided the voices of Skids on CB Bears and Marvin on The Chicago Teddy Bears.
-In other roles, he portrayed Mr. Milfloss in The Many Loves of Dobie Gillis and Dwight McGonigle in On the Air.

 Radio

 Kaplan had a regular role in the radio sitcom and later television version of Meet Millie as Alfred Prinzmetal, an aspiring poet-composer.
 The program ran from 1951–54 on radio and continued on television from 1952–56.

 He joined the California Artists Radio Theatre In January 1984 and performed leading roles in over twenty 90 minute productions.
 He created two musicals for the group and one."A Good House For A Killing" is a successful Musical Comedy.
 He appeared in CART's Alice in Wonderland as the White Rabbit,:And In Norman Corwin's Plot to Overthrow Christmas with CART, as Nero's messenger opposite David Warner.
 He Was in CART's Bradbury 75th Birthday Tribute.
 He played opposite Jo Ann Worley in three CART productions :Corwin's 100th Birthday, Chekhov's Humoresque and in The Man With Bogart's Face" he was the Cowardly Lion in Cart's Wizard of Oz opposite Norman Lloyd and Linda Henning.
 And was the Lead in"Clarence" opposite Samantha Eggar and Janet Waldo; and Dr. Einstein opposite David Warner in Cart's Arsenic and Old Lace..He served on the Board for California Artists Radio Theatre for 32 years.

 Marvin Kaplan appeared as Geppetto on Adventures in Odyssey's Club episode entitled The Tale of a Foolish Puppet Parts 1 & 2 recorded in 2014 and released in 2015.